greghendershott/racket-mode/Reference.md

 The opposite of [`racket-align`](#racket-align).

-Effectively does M-x `just-one-space` and `indent-sexp` for each couple's value.
+Effectively does M-x `just-one-space` and `prog-indent-sexp` for each couple's value.

 ## Macro expand